Happiness Quotes To Make You Feel Good

 ―Charles M. Schulz

-“Don’t cry because it’s over, smile because it happened." -Anonymous
+“Don’t cry because it’s over; smile because it happened.” --Anonymous

-For example, maybe you’re going on a vacation; you may feel a bit upset once the vacation is over and you go back to reality.
-However, you should also be happy that you got to have the experience that you did.
-Think of it as a bittersweet moment.
+For example, maybe you’re going on a vacation; you may feel a bit upset once the vacation is over and you go back to your routine.
+However, you may also be happy that you got to have the experience that you did.
+You could think of it as a bittersweet moment.

-“I think and think and think, I’ve thought myself out of happiness one million times, but never once into it.”
+“I think and think and think; I’ve thought myself out of happiness one million times but never once into it.”

 ― Jonathan Safran Foer

-“Happiness is the meaning and the purpose of life, the whole aim, and end of human existence.”
+“Happiness is the meaning and the purpose of life, the whole aim, and the end of human existence.”